|

 Founded in 2001 by Dr.

-Robert N. Minor, Professor of Religious Studies at the
+Robert N. Minor, Professor Emeritus of Religious Studies

-Fairness Project grows out of over ten years of workshops
+Fairness Project grew out of over ten years of workshops

 Dr. Minor has led for religious, civic, business,